gardener/gardenctl-v2/docs/help/gardenctl_target.md

       --control-plane    target control plane of shoot, use together with shoot argument --garden string    target the given garden cluster -h, --help             help for target
-  -o, --output string    One of 'yaml' or 'json'.
       --project string   target the given project
       --seed string      target the given seed cluster --shoot string     target the given shoot cluster